 In a study conducted by WorldatWork of its members, these are their findings on pay communication within organizations.

 - "91% of respondents report having a written compensation philosophy, but most say that few managers or professional employees understand it.

 - "Only slightly more than half of the managerial and professional employees know their own salary range.

 - "Less than 25% of the respondents communicate base salary ranges for all pay grades or jobs.

 - "Only 13% of respondents reported providing a considerable level of detail when communicating the rationale for individual pay increases."

 These survey results point out the unfortunate fact that organizations have positive intentions about making their pay system communication effective.
 But, they often fail in practice.
 For employees to fully understand any pay raise they might receive, the communication must broadly educate them about the company’s compensation and compensation philosophy as well.

-For example, if your company's philosophy is to give an across the board pay raise annually at the average national pay increase across all companies, employees need to understand this rationale.
+For example, if your company's compensation philosophy is to give an across the board pay raise annually that is tied to specific economic factors, employees need to understand this rationale.

 To communicate effectively with employees, managers must: